 How so?
 For one thing, much as we all like to regard ourselves as buy-and-holders, when it comes to individual stocks, too many of us fail that test.
 With funds, at least, we tend to be better behaved.
 We tend not only to buy and hold but also to keep investing new money in our funds in good markets and bad.

 Good for us -- assuming we've picked right to begin with, of course.
-And finding tomorrow's mutual fund winners today is exactly what Champion Funds is all about.
+Click here to get started down that path.

 Motley Fool Champion Funds highlights only the best of the best funds -- the relatively few that make it through the obstacle course of Shannon's strict proprietary criteria.
-You can access every back issue (including more than 30 Championship-caliber funds) for free with a 30-day risk-free trial.
+You can access every back issue and the complete list of recommended funds for free with a 30-day risk-free trial.
 Try it today and you'll also have access to our latest special reports: "The Challenge: ETFs vs. Mutual Funds" and "Add Kick to Your 401(k)!"

 This article was originally published on June 8, 2004.
 It has been updated.

 Fool fund geek and Champion Funds analyst Shannon Zimmerman doesn't own shares of any security mentioned in this article.
 Johnson & Johnson is an Income Investor recommendation.
 Tyco and Wal-Mart are Inside Value selections.
 The Motley Fool has a disclosure policy.